What cycle do I start with?

 What if my child has already read one of the books scheduled?

 Isn’t it wonderful that there are so many excellent living books to chose from?
 I had a hard time narrowing down my selections.
 If your child has already read one of the scheduled books, simply substitute with a similar title.
-If you need suggestions, please email me.
+If you need suggestions, the Facebook group is a wealth of knowledge.
 Your child will still benefit from the copywork selections even if they are reading another book as I selected passages with great vocabulary and literary quality.

 How long does a day in a Gentle Feast last?